lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 which closely mirrors the construction of `M'` in [FIPS.204] Algorithm 4.

-Given this design of Composite ML-DSA, it is possible to split the pre-hashing step out from the signature generation process -- see {#impl-cons-external-ph} for further discussion and sample algorithms.
+Given this design of Composite ML-DSA, it is possible to split the pre-hashing step out from the signature generation process -- see {{impl-cons-external-ph}} for further discussion and sample algorithms.

 Note that while the overall construction of Composite ML-DSA is similar to that of HashML-DSA, the ML-DSA component inside the composite is "pure" ML-DSA; implementing this specification does not require an implementation of HashML-DSA.